Metallic Epoxy Flooring Vancouver, BC

 How a premium metallic epoxy floor is built

-The difference between a metallic floor that stays stunning and one that fails early is almost always preparation and system design.
+The difference between a metallic floor that stays stunning and one that disappoints early is almost always preparation and system design.
 Metallic epoxy is a specialty finish.
 Technique matters, but the foundation matters more.

 01 — Site assessment and slab evaluation